usds/erap-guidance/pages/promising-practice-guides/eviction-diversion.md

         <ul>
           <li class="era-guidance-maturity-level__grantee">Reach out to populations at high risk of eviction</li>
           <li class="era-guidance-maturity-level__grantee">Work closely with local housing advocates and organizations</li>
-          <li class="era-guidance-maturity-level__grantee">Inform tenants about the CDC eviction moratorium and alert them that <a href="https://www.cdc.gov/coronavirus/2019-ncov/downloads/evictiondeclare_d508.pdf">they need to give a form to their landlord</a></li>
+          <li class="era-guidance-maturity-level__grantee">Inform tenants about any locally-based eviction moratorium and alert them that they may need to give a form to their landlord</li>
           <li class="era-guidance-maturity-level__grantee">Debunk common myths on ERA</li>
           <li class="era-guidance-maturity-level__grantee">Follow up directly with tenants who are missing documentation but have started applications</li>
         </ul>